 The service provider is to perform a visual inspection of the tank prior to installation.
 If the tank integrity is in any way suspected, it is the responsibility of the service provider to immediately inform the Sasol Project Specialist before continuing with the installation.

-Any suspected defect /abrasion to the tank fiberglass surface must be subjected to a compulsory “Holiday Test” (electrical conductivity through the fiberglass layer).
+Any suspected defect /abrasion to the tank lining / surface must be subjected to a compulsory “Holiday Test” (electrical conductivity through the fiberglass or polyurethane layer).

 Where a newly fabricated tank is delivered to a site, the tank should be lowered into the excavation on arrival.
 It is not recommended to store the tank for extended periods in direct sunlight.
 The service provider will ensure that he has a formal document to sign off together with the delivering party confirming that the tank is received in an acceptable condition to be installed.